 ACTION: Know your key strengths.
 Know what you enjoy doing.
 Know your time and financial ‘budgets’.
 Then create your offering around that.

-2. Create a course that other people will RAVE ABOUT
+2. Create an online course that other people will RAVE ABOUT

 Can’t stand the idea of plugging your wares on social media every day, creating ads and Facebook funnels or doing several launches that run you into the ground?
 Me neither.